WHahn664/ProjectPenney1/README.md

 Steps to analyze the probabilities:

 1. Download all the files in the 'src/' folder.
 Or just the ProjectPenney#1.ipynb if you want to run it in one file.
+2. Download Main.py
-2. Use the code in test.py to run the 1,000,000 simulations of Penney's game and to test the visualizations of those results.
+3. Use the code in Main.py to run the 1,000,000 simulations of Penney's game and to test the visualizations of those results.
 If using the ipynb file, run each block of code to get the desired results.